Super Lawyers

 anaesthetia-negligence

 Anesthesia-associated nerve injury is a common cause of malpractice lawsuits.
-The most common injury was to the brachial plexus, followed by ulnar nerve injury, radial nerve injury, peroneal nerve injury, paraplegia, lumbosacral injury, and a variety of "other" injuries.
+The most common injury was to the brachial plexus, followed by ulnar nerve injury, radial nerve injury, peroneal nerve injury, paraplegia, lumbosacral injury, and various “other” injuries.
 Studies have found that for most Anesthesia-associated nerve injury lawsuits, a reoccurring issue is the lack of proper intraoperative protective padding and errors in patient position.
-There are also a large number of malpractice lawsuits from anesthesiologists misusing the tourniquet during a procedure.
+There are also many malpractice lawsuits from anesthesiologists misusing the tourniquet during a procedure.

-Pregnant women and the kids are two groups that have a further risk for complications with anesthesia.
-Obstetric anesthesia malpractice claims include maternal death, maternal brain damage, newborn brain damage/neonatal death (all of which usually involve difficult intubation) maternal nerve injury (due to regional anesthesia), headache and back pain.
-Though maternal brain damage, maternal death, and newborn brain damage/death have decreased over time, there has been an increase in the number of claims for maternal nerve damage and back pain.
+Pregnant women and kids are two groups with a further risk for complications with anesthesia.
+Obstetric anesthesia malpractice claims include maternal death, maternal brain damage, newborn brain damage/neonatal death (which usually involves difficult intubation), maternal nerve injury (due to regional anesthesia), headache, and back pain.
+Though maternal brain damage, maternal death, and newborn brain damage/death have decreased over time, there has been an increase in claims for maternal nerve damage and back pain.

-Newborn brain damage/death make up approximately one-fifth of anesthesia malpractice claims.
-These cases often include allegations of poor communication, poor anesthesia care in response to intubation and anesthesia delay.
+Newborn brain damage/death makes up approximately one-fifth of anesthesia malpractice claims.
+These cases often include allegations of poor communication, poor anesthesia care in response to intubation, and anesthesia delay.
 In terms of average settlement, some of the largest anesthesia cases are inadequate ventilation because these are often lifetime brain injury or death cases.
-Other common injuries to the child in anesthetic malpractice claims in pediatric care include other respiratory and cardiovascular injury.
+Other common injuries to the child in anesthetic malpractice claims in pediatric care include respiratory and cardiovascular injuries.

 Anesthesiology Lawsuits on the Decline

-Now there are far, far fewer claims.
+Now, there are far, far fewer claims.
 Why?
 The answer is medical malpractice lawsuits.
-Instead of crying for tort reform -- okay, they did that too, actually -- anesthesiologists simply got better.
-The revised bad procedures, they changed work rules to fight fatigue, and the demanded and got the equipment they need to keep patients safe.
+Instead of crying for tort reform — okay, they did that too, actually — anesthesiologists simply got better.
+They revised flawed procedures, changed work rules to fight fatigue, and demanded and got the equipment they need to keep patients safe.

 Anesthesia Awareness